SorensenUCSC/CSE211-fa2021/overview.md

 - **Illustrative example:** find a small example that you can clearly explain, especially related to the compiler component.
 This might be a small program and a description of how the compiler transforms the program.
 - **Key results:** what are the important results of this paper and how did the compiler enable them?

 Please pre-approve the paper with me.
 Additionally, I can suggest papers.
-The reports will be two weeks before the quarter ends.
+The reports will be due two weeks before the quarter ends.
 Dates for the paper assignment are summarized [here](homeworks.html#paper-assignments-and-final-projects).

 ## Final Project